ericPantarotto/react_completeGuide/_notes/notes.md

 As an alternative to JS Objects, you can also create blueprints by using the special `class` keyword, that can then later be used to create the actual objects.

+### Arrays & Array Methods

+you can have arrays of arrays

+- push
+- findIndex
+- map
 <!---
 [comment]: it works with text, you can rename it how you want